flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 * Runs the job reporting the status and console output to Dendro
 * Uploads the results to Dendro

 You can use the refresh button in Neurosift to see the status of the job or click on the job ID to see more details such as the console output.
+It might be in "starting" status for a bit while the docker image is downloaded and the apptainer container is built.
+Subsequent runs will be faster because the container is cached.

 When the job is complete, you'll see the Autocorrelograms!
 And in the future, anyone who views this NWB file in Neurosift will see the Autocorrelograms without needing to recompute them.

 For those in this workshop, if you did not restrict your compute client to only your user, we now have a shared pool of compute resources that can be used for everyone's Neurosift jobs, making efficient use of idle CPU/GPU resources.
+This has not really been tested yet with a large number of users, so we'll see how it goes!

 ## Dendro Provenance Tab in Neurosift